novucs/tennis/README.md

 operation, so these will be used as a form of compatibility when interfacing with the data provider.

+All the player scoring system uses hashing, which means any attempt to find what score a player has uses an average lookup time of `O(1)`.

 #### Hash table
 - Space complexity: `O(n)`
 - Best case search, insertion and deletion: `O(1)`